eilvelia/tdl/README.md

 However, Node.js doesn't contain the libssl library itself, so I'm not sure if it would work.
 -->

-This doesn't apply to Electron, since it doesn't export openssl symbols.
+This doesn't apply to Electron because it doesn't export the OpenSSL symbols.

 <!-- TODO: also doesn't apply to Windows? -->